marijnh/Eloquent-JavaScript/10_modules.md

 The code used to build the road graph lives in the `graph` module.
-Because I'd rather use `dijkstrajs` from NPM than our own pathfinding code, we'll make this build the kind of graph data that `dijkstajs` expects.
+Because I'd rather use `dijkstrajs` from NPM than our own pathfinding code, we'll make this build the kind of graph data that `dijkstrajs` expects.
 This module exports a single function, `buildGraph`.
 I'd have `buildGraph` accept an array of two-element arrays, rather than strings containing hyphens, to make the module less dependent on the